emaphp/backbone.prism/README.md

 ###Mutators

 <br/>
 Mutators are objects that can modify how a *StoreView* is generated from a *Store*.
-Their main purpose is being able to apply filters and comparators to a set of models by setting the view options appropriately.
+Their main purpose is being able to apply filters and comparators to a set of models by setting the view configuration appropriately.
 A store view supports the following list of options:

 <br/>
  * **offset**: The amount of models to skip from the beginning of the list.